KadenL9/MinecraftDeathSwap/README.md

 In the case of __three players__, players will swap with a set location.
 For example, if there is player 1, 2, and 3, player 1 will always teleport to player 2's location, player 2 will always swap to player 3's location, and player 3 will always swap to player 1's location.

-In the case of __four or more players__, players will swap in random locations.
+In the case of __four__ to __ten__ players, players will swap in random locations.
 Each location will still be teleported to once by only one player; however, randomizing the destinations gives a small chance of some players to not teleport at all since they are "teleporting" to their own location.

 # Inspiration